Last Updated on

 Whoosh! was the sound my bus made as it drove past me.
 “Waiting” for the bus?
 No such thing.
 Catching a bus requires being alert and active.
 Wave your hand, nod your head or walk out on the street towards the bus,… you’ll need to let the bus driver know you intend to board.

-4. Try to use the Thai name for a place
+4. Try using the Thai name for a place

 “Taling Chan Floating Market?”
 I asked.
 The bus driver gruffly affirmatively, so I boarded.
 When the attendant came to collect my fare and prompted me for the name of my destination, the name Taling Chan rang no bell.
 Back & forth, she and the bus driver spoke in Thai, before finally questioning me with a local name to see if it matched.
 Bangkok natives have local names, even for tourist places.